reactive-python/reactpy-router/docs/src/learn/hooks.md

 ## Use Query

-The [`use_query`][src.reactpy_router.use_query] hook can be used to access query parameters from the current location.
+The [`use_search_params`][src.reactpy_router.use_search_params] hook can be used to access query parameters from the current location.
 It returns a dictionary of query parameters, where each value is a list of strings.

 === "components.py"